TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 5 Design and Filtering of IIR Filters.md

 In the formula, B and A are the coefficient vectors of the numerator and denominator polynomial respectively; Bz and Az are the coefficient vectors of the numerator and denominator polynomial respectively, and Fs is the sampling frequency.

-## Thinking question
+## Question to think about:

-1. IIR filter design steps.
+1. Description IIR filter design steps.
 2. Analyze the problems involved in the experiment, try to compile and modify the corresponding procedures, and get the final correct results and waveforms, and analyze and analyze the experimental reports.

 3. Design a low-pass digital filter by bilinear method requires an amplitude error of less than 1 dB when the band in the passband is below 0.2 π rad.
 The stopband attenuation between the frequencies from 0.3 π rad to π rad is greater than 15 dB, T = 1, and the analog filter uses the Butterworth filter prototype.